(214) 390-7947 (Overseas Callers)

 Have you always dreamt of saving endangered species and never got the opportunity to do so?
 Volunteer in Sea Turtle Project in Mexico and make your dream come true by working in a project has been assiduously trying to conserve sea turtles for over 2 decades.

-Located on the Pacific Coast of Mexico on the beaches of Colima region, the project began approximately 24 years ago.
+Located on the Pacific Coast of Mexico on the beaches of Cabo Corrientes, Jalisco, the project began in 2005.
 It was started by local fishermen after they had personally witnessed dramatic decline in the number of nesting turtles on their beach over the years.

 The fishermen tell of the days when mass nesting sessions took place, with thousands of Olive Ridley turtles laying eggs on the beach in one night.
 There were almost as many people there to collect the eggs and sell them to market!

-All species of sea turtle are endangered and protected by law, however, thousands of turtles are still slaughtered every year for their meat and eggs, often being cut open for the eggs and tossed back into the ocean.
+Sea turtle species are endangered and protected by law; however, thousands of turtles are still slaughtered every year for their meat and eggs, often being cut open for the eggs and tossed back into the ocean.
 Thousands more die each year in illegal trawl nets and from the construction of homes and resorts on nesting beaches.
 The fishermen and visiting volunteers save approximately 4,000 nests each year.
 This effort needs to continue to maintain and hopefully increase population numbers in the future.

 Take a minute to complete the form and we will be in touch.